 For a deeper dive into the AUD spectrum, you can read more about Alcohol Use Disorder and its signs.
 What’s most important to know is that your loved one is dealing with a health condition that can be treated with an evidence-based approach.

 If someone you love joined Monument, they are putting in the work to change their drinking.
 Monument connects our members to physicians and therapists specialized in treating Alcohol Use Disorder.
-We also provide community support via an anonymous forum, and therapist-moderated support groups.
+We also provide community support via an anonymous forum, and therapist-moderated online alcohol support groups.
 Here’s a closer look at our treatment plans:

 Physician Care: Members connect with a licensed physician to share their medical history and goals.
 Their physician will prescribe FDA-approved medication if they deem it safe and appropriate, and recommend next steps on their recovery journey.
 Members can get in touch with their physician via chat at any time.

 Total Care (Bi-Weekly or Weekly): Members connect with a licensed physician to share their medical history and goals.
 Their physician will prescribe FDA-approved medication if they deem it safe and appropriate, and recommend next steps on their recovery journey.
 Members also meet with a specialized therapist to develop a custom curriculum of therapy sessions that can empower them to reach their goals.
 Depending on their plan and desired level of support, members will meet with their therapist on a biweekly or weekly basis.
 Alcohol therapy is an incredibly effective tool to make a long-lasting change.

 Unfamiliar with medication options to support goals for sobriety or moderation?
 You’re not alone!
 Only 9% of people who are good candidates are currently prescribed them.
 We’re working to change that.
 Read more about medication to stop drinking with Monument.